liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 4. Start the JBoss application server by navigating to `$JBOSS_HOME/bin` and running `standalone.bat` or `standalone.sh`.

-Congratulations; you've now deployed @product@ on JBoss!
+Congratulations; you've now deployed @sharepoint@ on JBoss!

-| After deploying @product@, you may see excessive warnings and log messages,
+| After deploying @sharepoint@, you may see excessive warnings and log messages,
 | such as the ones below, involving `PhaseOptimizer`.
 These are benign and can
 | be ignored.
 Make sure to adjust your app server's logging level or log
 | filters to avoid excessive benign log messages.